-A child under the age of eleven may only be a member of the Club as part of a family membership group.
-Use of the Club facilities and participation in the Club events is conditional on direct supervision by a parent or guardian, who will be solely responsible for the Members care and safety.
+A child under the age of eighteen may only be a member of the Club as part of a family membership group.
+Use of the Club facilities and participation in the Club events by a member under the age of sixteen is conditional on direct supervision by a parent or guardian, who will be solely responsible for the Members care and safety.
 The Club will not assume any responsibility for a Member under the age of eighteen.

 c) An ORDINARY MEMBER (18-26) – being a person who, at the date of election is between the ages of Eighteen and Twenty- Six shall have one vote.

 d) FULL-TIME STUDENT MEMBER (26+) - being a person who at the date of election is aged 26 years or over and a full-time student shall have one vote